MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ----------------------------------------------------------------------------------------------------

-### Developer Testing ###
+### Test Driven Development ###

-I would like to now spend some time talking on developer testing.
-Developer testing has

-Often I hear people who have not done developer testing before get confussed on terminology - most often I hear people speak about needing to do TDD, and on further discussion they are actually referring more generally to developer testing .
-Developer testing includes test driven development, unit testing, regression testing, acceptance testing, integration testing as well as a bunch of other 'testing' practices.
-For those unfamiliar with these terms, these tests are not written by the people who hold the title 'tester' - they are written by developers.
+So, you have created a collaborative environment, the people are working well together, where do you go from here?

+Something to seriously consider is Test Driven Development.

+In several discussions I've had with people who have not practiced any form of test driven development before, I find they get confused between test driven development and automated tests in general.
+There are some significant differences.

+Test driven development or TDD is particular workflow that developers use when writing software.
+It involves first the developer writing an automated test that defines a desired improvement or new function, the developer then produces the minimum amount of code to get the test to pass and finally refactors the new code to acceptable standards.

+The benefits of TDD include helping create a simple design and inspiring confidence in a developer that the code is doing what it is meant to be doing.

+Automated tests on the other hand are merely that, a set of tests that can be run automatically and written by anyone at any point in time to verify that a system is functioning as expected.
+Some automated tests can be written post development by testers.
+These types of tests merely verify that the system is operating as expected and yield no benefits to design.

+Now let me warn you upfront, TDD is challenging to introduce to a legacy system.

-I remember when I first heard of developer testing I was at a Microsoft Dev Day.
-I saw someone put some code up on the screen, click a button and a bunch circles on the screen went green.
+The first time I saw test driven development I saw someone demonstrate it by writing some code, click a button, and a bunch circles on the screen went green.
 I thought, great, finally the silver bullet to software development.
 All I needed to do was go home and write tests and then I wouldn't have any bugs.
-So, I went home, spent a very frustrating day or two trying to write a useful test against the system I was developing at that time.
-I failed, I could not write a single useful test - it turns out the code I had written was not testable - so I gave up and reverted back to my normal coding.
+So, I went home, spent a very frustrating day or two trying to write a useful test against the system I was developing.
+I failed, I could not write a single useful test let alone write it first - it turns out the code I had written was not testable.
+So I went back to my normal approach.

-Which part of developer testing you start with depends on your unique problem.
-Personally, I tried to start with small unit tests and do TDD but struggled.
-I ended up writing larger integration tests first, then coming back to smaller unit tests later.
-It wasn't until I attended a Code Retreat that I really began to get into Developer Testing.
-My recomendation is, if you are in an organization that wants to parctice developer testing but don't know where to start, Code Retreats are a good introduction.

-The challenge a team faces when it wants to reliably release on a monthly cadence is that developer testing is vital for success.
-If a team does not adopt certain forms of developer testing they create too much to much of a workload for manual testing - which makes everyone hate the world.

-Looking back at my personal career - If I could redo developer testing, I wished I understood basic refactoring tests first.
-These are automated tests that typically are slow but give you some level of confidence that that you haven't broken anything major.
-I think for most systems this is a useful place to start as most developers come in to an existing system.

-## Weekly Release Cycle ##

-Personally I have found that getting from a monthly to a weekly release cadence was substantially easier than getting from a quarterly to a monthly release cadence.You already have a solid base for success and most of the tools to get there.
+It took me more than a year of occaisonally dabbling with TDD to understand how to do it, and another year to start practicing it.

+So, if it is so hard, why do it?
+It has a major impact on code design.
+It pushes you down a road of making code more maintainable and easier to change.
+This in turn results in quicker changes going forward.

+What is the best way to learn TDD?
+For me it was attending a thing called a code retreat.
+I learnt more about TDD in one day at a code retreat than I learnt in an entire year on my own.
+If you can, I would highly recommend you get your developers to attend a code retreat.
+Public code retreats are held on weekends and it is sometimes challenging to get people with busy lives to attend.
+If you are unable to get people to go to a community code retreat event I would recommend spending the money getting someone to come and host one internally.

-### One Button Deploy ###
+### One Button Deploy with Immunization ###

+The last practice I would like to touch on is getting to a one button deploy with immunization.

+One button deploy is getting your system to a point where

 The one big technical practice that we had to polish up when moving to a weekly deployment was a one button deployment.
 One button deployment means literally that, you click a button and the latest passing build is moved into your production enviroment - while this can be done with scripting and a buildserver, I recommend using tools specifically designed for this.